 More than 300 million students worldwide are having their education disrupted by the spread of Coronavirus.
 During these difficult times, online training plays a critical role in education.
 If the ES approves classroom or online training, you’ll want to ensure the following are in place: reliable internet access, dedicated study space, an effective study plan, and ask your ES for help when you need it.
 Tuition assistance for classroom training that supports the job goal will be available.

-Not all individuals are interested in upgrading skills via classroom training, and that’s “okay”.
+Not all individuals who seek training options are interested in a classroom setting, and that’s “okay.”
 On-the-job training, also known as OJT, is a work-based method of teaching the skills, knowledge, and competencies needed for workers to perform a specific job within the workplace.
-Workers learn in the environment where they will need to practice the knowledge and skills obtained during training.
-On-the-job training uses the existing workplace tools, machines, documents, equipment, and knowledge to teach a worker how to effectively do their job.
+Individuals learn in a work environment where they will need to practice knowledge and skills during training.
+On-the-job training uses the existing workplace tools, machines, documents, equipment, and experience to teach workers how to do their job effectively.

 How does it work?
 As a jobseeker, you continue to look for work and use your ES’s marketing materials.
 Once a position is secured, CMJTS uses program training dollars to reimburse the employer a portion of the customer’s wage.
 It helps incentivize a business to hire YOU – over another candidate by assisting with wages during the training period.
 It allows YOU to gain work skills and experience while employed.
 The funding reimbursement is temporary and based on the skills and training necessary.

 Employers provide the training, you do the learning.
 You earn while you learn.